Skip to content

 Digital Preservation Processing

 Use this workflow for item-level Community Archives digital preservation processing on Digital Preservation Lab Workstations.
-It covers local processing, checksums, virus scanning, JP2 conversion, verification of existing VText and ArchivesSpace records, BagIt packaging, ZIP verification, and final transfer to DPLAB storage.
+It covers local processing, checksums, virus scanning, verification of existing Vtext and ArchivesSpace records, BagIt packaging, ZIP verification, and final transfer to DPLAB storage.

 All scripted workflow functions are available in FreeCommander under Favorite Tools.
 The Favorite Tools button uses the star icon.